What information do we collect?

 - Object to the processing of your data where CML is relying on its legitimate interests as the legal ground for processing.

 If you would like to exercise any of these rights, or have any questions about this policy or the information we hold about you, please contact [email protected].

 If you believe that we have not complied with your data protection rights, you can complain to the Information Commissioner’s Office.

 What if you do not want to provide personal data?

-You are under no obligation to provide personal data to CML during the recruitment process.
+You are under no obligation to provide personal data to CML during any contact enquiry.
+However, if you do not provide any contact information, we may not be able to assit you, equally you are under no obligation to provide personal data to CML during the recruitment process.
 However, if you do not provide the information, we may not be able to process your application properly or at all.